philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 Javascript is a really fun language to learn.
 If you feel comfortable with these concepts, that’s great!
 As you use React, these concepts will become second nature to you.

 ## Modern JavaScript
 In 2015 a set of new syntax and features were introduced that made writing JavaScript easier.
-If you're using modern frameworks like React you'll want to familiarize yourself with the following concepts.
-You don't need to use all of these, but you'll often see them in examples.
+Many of the following updates are meant to help you write code faster and cleaner.
+If you're using modern frameworks like React you'll often see them in examples.

 ### Const / Let
 This is just a new way to write variables.